Yutingggggggg/dsa4264_geospatial/technical-report-template.md

 ### 3.2 Data

-*In this subsection, you should provide a clear and detailed explanation of how your data is collected, processed, and used.
-Some specific parts you should explain are:*

 #### **3.2.1 Collection**
-(What datasets did you use and how are they collected?)

 Our datasets are retrieved from the Land Transport Authority (LTA) Datamall API, utilising the following endpoints: